Ferduse/ux-midterm/README.md

-# UX/UI Midterm - Healthcare Practive Website
+# UX/UI Midterm - Healthcare Practice Website

 ## What kind of healthcare provider is your client?
 My client is a dermatology healthcare provider.